Dog and cat sharing pet bed

 Photo courtesy of Dr. Teri Ann Oursler

 Bladder stones, also known as urolithiasis or cystolithiasis, are solid mineral deposits that form inside the bladder of dogs and cats.
 Stones start out as crystals that form in the urine.
-These crystals form when a combination of events takes place, such as urine pH change, increased urine concentration, and changes in the mineral makeup of the urine being formed.
+These crystals form when a combination of events takes place, such as urine pH change (pH is a measure of acidity and alkalinity in urine), increased urine concentration, and changes in the mineral makeup of the urine being formed.
 Over time, the crystals combine and layer together to form bladder stones.

 The two most common types of bladder stones are those made of calcium oxalate and those made of struvite (also known as magnesium ammonium phosphate).
-Urate is another mineral type that can form bladder stones, but is rare.
+Urate is another mineral type that can form bladder stones but it is rare.

 Types of Bladder Stones

 Struvite bladder stones can occur with bladder infections.
 Certain bacteria will change the urine’s pH to grow and replicate better.
 This pH change causes the urine to be more alkaline, promoting struvite crystals to form.
 Struvite stones can also form without an infection, which is seen more commonly in cats than dogs.

 Less is known about why struvite stones form without an infection.
 They often play a role in idiopathic cystitis in cats (also known as feline lower urinary tract disease), a condition associated with stress and straining to urinate.